JNRowe/jnrowe.github.io/articles/advent_of_code_2018.rst

 pretty sure that it is largely my problem too.

-I have 28 stars for completing both parts of every day so far this year, but I’m haven’t been enjoying it enough to warrant continuing.
+I have 28 stars for completing both parts of every day so far this year, but I haven’t been enjoying it enough to warrant continuing.

 Day 1
 -----